blank-project/blank-project.github.io/cheatsheets/sql.md

 - `AS` : (alias) To temporarily rename a table or a column heading
 - `BETWEEN ..
 AND ..` : To select values within a range
 - `EXISTS` : Used in combination with a subquery and is considered to be met if the subquery returns at least one row
-- ` BY` : To collect data across multiple records and group the results by a column
+- `GROUP BY` : To collect data across multiple records and group the results by a column
 - `HAVING` : To filter data based on the group functions
 - `IN` : To test whether a value is in the list of values provided
 - `LIKE` : To search for a specified pattern in a column
 - `DISTINCT` : To return only distinct (different) values in a column
-- ` BY` : To sort the records in the result based on a column
+- `ORDER BY` : To sort the records in the result based on a column
-- ` NULL` : To test for a NULL value in a column
+- `IS NULL` : To test for a NULL value in a column
-- ` JOIN` : Returns all rows from both tables where there is a match
+- `(INNER) JOIN` : Returns all rows from both tables where there is a match
-- ` JOIN` : Returns all the rows from the first table even if there are no matches in the second table
+- `LEFT JOIN` : Returns all the rows from the first table even if there are no matches in the second table
-- ` JOIN` : Returns all the rows from the second table, even if there are no matches in the first table
+- `RIGHT JOIN` : Returns all the rows from the second table, even if there are no matches in the first table
-- ` JOIN` : Returns all rows from both tables with nulls in place where the join condition is not met
+- `FULL JOIN` : Returns all rows from both tables with nulls in place where the join condition is not met
 - `UNION` : Combines the result of two or more SELECT statements and selects only distinct values
-- ` ALL` : Combines the result of two or more SELECT statements and also select duplicate values
+- `UNION ALL` : Combines the result of two or more SELECT statements and also select duplicate values

 ## Transaction Control Language (TCL)